Homemade Detoxifying Bath Salts to Remove Toxins

 Almond milk contains high levels of vitamin E, an antioxidant that helps to protect cells from damage caused by free radicals.

 Have you had a detox bath before?
-Do you have another recipe that you use?
-Share below in the comments.
+Do you have another recipe that you like?
+Share in the comments below.

 Lots of love,